Trump's legal team cried vote fraud, but courts found none

 PHILADELPHIA — As they frantically searched for ways to salvage President Donald Trump's failed reelection bid, his campaign pursued a dizzying game of legal hopscotch across six states that centred on the biggest prize of all: Pennsylvania.

-The strategy may have played well in front of television cameras and on talk radio.
+The strategy may have played well in front of television cameras and on talk radio to Trump's supporters.
 But it has proved a disaster in court, where judges uniformly rejected their claims of vote fraud and found the campaign's legal work amateurish.

 It was led by Rudy Giuliani, Trump's personal lawyer, who descended on the state the Saturday after the Nov.
 3 election as the count dragged on and the president played golf.
 Summoning reporters to a scruffy, far-flung corner of Philadelphia on Nov.
 7, he held forth at a site that would soon become legendary: Four Seasons Total Landscaping.